kreichjr/GA-Project2-Kens-Kitchen/README.md

 Add users model
 Add login/authentication and cookies/session
 Add a "Give me a random recipe that I have the ingredients for" button

+### Things to come back to
+- Fix issues with Recipes (May need to implement async await to properly assign id to recipe.ingredients)
+- Add some QoL updates to allow for redirect back to prev page when sign in is required